 Black and white stool is also possible.
 While black stool can also be caused by charcoal tablets and iron supplements, among other things, white stool usually indicates problems with bile in your body.

 Important: While black stool can be caused by charcoal tablets and iron supplements, it can also indicate upper digestive tract bleeding.
 Often the amount of blood in the stool is not enough to turn the stool red or black, which can lead to bleeding around the intestinal tract going unnoticed for extended periods of time, in turn making treatment more difficult in an emergency.
-It is therefore highly advisable to consider performing regular colon cancer screening tests from the age of 50.
+It is therefore highly advisable to consider performing regular bowel cancer screening tests from the age of 50.

 Consistency of stool